blumareks/serverless-101-openwhisk/README.md

  # Serverless Openwhisk Intro
 Learn about serverless through 10 minutes labs done solely in a browser, and later in the terminal.
 If you like it give me a star.
-Find this site here: [ibm.biz/sv-serverless-2018](http://ibm.biz/sv-serverless-2018)
+Find the short link to this site here: [ibm.biz/sv-serverless-2018](http://ibm.biz/sv-serverless-2018)

+You might want to undertake **a full 101 Serverless / Cloud Function Bootcamp** - the link is here: [github.com/IBM-Cloud/openwhisk-workshops](https://github.com/IBM-Cloud/openwhisk-workshops)

 ## the browser based examples - no installation!